 Small businesses that meet the above requirements are also exempt from mandatory GMPs, facility registration, and product listings.

-What Should I Do To Prepare For The MoCRA Act?
+What Should I Do Ensure Compliance With the MoCRA Cosmetics Act?

-• Update and implement policies that account for new requirements
+- Update and implement policies that account for MoCRA requirements.

 It’s also a good idea to review FDA’s Draft Guidance for Industry: Cosmetics Good Manufacturing Practices.
 Compare the requirements to your current practices to gauge your readiness to meet mandatory GMPs after the Final Rule is issued.